thugggins/spotify-hit-predictor1/README.md

 - Track Selection Mode: Select a specific track from the embedded dataset.
 The track's features (such as Artist Popularity, Duration, Album Type) are loaded and locked for prediction.

-- Custom Mode: Select "Custom Track" to unlock the feature inputs, allowing you to manually set the Track Duration and Artist Popularity score for a hypothetical song.
+- Custom Track Mode: Select the "Custom Track" option in the Track dropdown to run a prediction based on the features currently displayed (Artist Popularity, Track Duration, etc.), allowing you to evaluate a hypothetical combination of selected Artist and Genre features.

-How the Model Works (Simulated Logic)
+Real-Time Feedback: The predicted popularity score is displayed visually, along with a message summarizing the predicted success level (e.g., "Mega Hit Potential" or "Moderate Success").

 Data & Transparency
 -------------------------------------